hanguyennn24/bscheduler/README.md

 - Python 3.9+
 - Flask microframework
 - Minimal client-side JS for UI enhancements
-- Gurobi as LM solver, which requires commercial license for public deployment
+- PuLP as LM solver, which does not require license for public deployment

 ## Quickstart (local development)